B-UMMI/chewBBACA/README.md

         total number of available CPU cores/threads)(default: 1).

 `-b` (Optional) Path to the BLASTp executables.
 Use this option if chewBBACA cannot find
-     BLASTp executables or if you want to use anoter BLAST istallation that is not the one added to the PATH.
+     BLASTp executables or if you want to use anoter BLAST installation that is not the one added to the PATH.

 `--pm` (Optional) Prodigal running mode (default: single).